-- 1. Trust services provided by trust service providers established in a third country or by an international organisation shall be recognised as legally equivalent to qualified trust services provided by qualified trust service providers established in the Union where the trust services originating from the third country or international organisation are recognised under an implementing decision or an agreement concluded between the Union and the third country in question or an-international organisation in accordance with Article 218 TFEUTreaty. - 2.
-The implementing decisions and Aagreements referred to in paragraph 1 shall ensure, in particular, that -:(a) the requirements applicable to qualified trust service providers established in the Union and the qualified trust services they provide are met by the trust service providers in the third country or international organisations with which the agreement is concluded, and by the trust services they provide.
-Third countries and international organisations shall in particular establish, maintain and publish a trusted list of recognised trust service providers. (b)
+1. Trust services provided by trust service providers established in a third country or by an international organisation shall be recognised as legally equivalent to qualified trust services provided by qualified trust service providers established in the Union, where the trust services originating from the third country or from the international organisation are recognised under by means of implementing acts or an agreement concluded between the Union and the third country in question or an the international organisation in accordance with Article 218 TFEU.

+The implementing acts referred to in the first subparagraph shall be adopted in accordance with the examination procedure referred to in Article 48(2).

-- 2a.
-The agreements referred to in paragraph 1 shall ensure that the qualified trust services provided by qualified trust service providers established in the Union are recognised as legally equivalent to trust services provided by trust service providers in the third country or international organisation with which the agreement is concluded. - 2b.
-The implementing decisions referred to in paragraph 1 shall be adopted in accordance with the examination procedure referred to in Article 48(2).
+- 2. The implementing decisions and the Aagreements referred to in paragraph 1 shall ensure, in particular, that:(a) the requirements applicable to qualified trust service providers established in the Union and the qualified trust services they provide are met by the trust service providers in the third country or by the international organisations with which the agreement is concluded, and by the trust services they provide.
+Third countries and international organisations shall in particular establish, maintain and publish a trusted list of recognised trust service providers. - (b) 3.
+The agreements referred to in paragraph 1 shall ensure that the qualified trust services provided by qualified trust service providers established in the Union are recognised as legally equivalent to trust services provided by trust service providers in the third country or by the international organisation with which the agreement is concluded.